What is the Terminal Value?

 The revised terminal value formula is as follows –

 A reasonable estimate of the stable growth rate here is the GDP growth rate of the country.
-Gordon Growth Method can be applied in companies that are mature and the growth rate is relatively stable.
-Example could be mature companies in automobile sector, consumer goods sector etc.
+Gordon Growth Method can be applied in companies that are mature, and the growth rate is relatively stable.
+An example could be mature companies in the automobile sector, the consumer goods sector, etc.

 2) No Growth Perpetuity Model

 This formula assumes that the growth rate is zero!
 This assumption implies that the return on new investments is equal to the cost of capital.

 Non-growth perpetuity terminal value formula